 We can use Web Monetization to earn money from web exported games made with Godot.
 We can even check if the user is paying and offer them exclusive content if they are!
 This tutorial offers example approaches to monetizing your web game using Godot and Web Monetization (WM).

-Check out the demo here and the (MIT licensed) source code here.
+Check out the demo here (click and hold to move to your cursor's location—you can only walk through the gate if you have Web Monetization enabled) and the (MIT licensed) source code here.

 I've just published my second class on Skillshare, the creative learning platform.
 The class is a crash course in game design and uses 10 popular games (including Skyrim, Eastshade, Undertale and others) as examples of good game design.
 The class focuses on helping students develop or strengthen an idea for a video game.